mrinterestfull/modwsgideploy/README.rst

         :alt: Updates

 Deployment using mod_wsgi and apache.
-Below instructions will tell you how to quickly deploy your turbogears2 app using mod_wsgi.
+Below instructions will tell you how to quickly deploy your pyramid app using libapache2-mod-wsgi-py3.

 Install modwsgideploy
 ---------------------